.web: Delays

 Although Nu Dot Co LLC won the rights to operate the .web domain in 2016, the release of the domain has been postponed by a series of events.

 The release of gTLD .web was initially postponed due to Ruby Glen, LCC.
 On August 8, 2016, they filed an amended complaint against ICANN, which began July 22, 2016.
 The major complaint was that Verisign planned to use Nu Dot Co LLC to acquire the .web domain.
 The complaint was dismissed on November 28, 2016.
 However, the dismissal was appealed on December 20, 2016.

 The Antitrust Division of the U.S. Department of Justice opened an investigation concerning antitrust issues with ICANN on February 9, 2017.
-This investigation was closed on January 10, 2018.
+The investigation closed on January 10, 2018.

 On February 23, 2018, applicant Afilias, who was the second highest bidder, requested documents from ICANN.